Giuliani wasn’t just a Trump partisan but a shrewd marketer of vitamins, gold, lawsuit says

 In another December video about Dominion, Giuliani warned that a “socialist storm is brewing” and pitched his audience on paid memberships to a “conservative alternative to the AARP.”
 In yet another, he warned that in these “uncertain times,” the “one thing you can count on to protect what you have worked so hard for is physical gold and silver,” before advertising a gold dealer and counseling viewers, “Tell them Rudy sent you.”

-Former congressman Denver Riggleman (R-Va.), who was endorsed by Trump but lost his reelection bid last year during a contentious GOP convention, said the case shows how Giuliani and other peddlers of vote -fraud falsehoods have taken “advantage of otherwise good people by pushing out mass amounts of disinformation to preselected echo chambers.”
+Former congressman Denver Riggleman (R-Va.), who was endorsed by Trump but lost his reelection bid last year during a contentious GOP convention, said the case shows how Giuliani and other peddlers of vote-fraud falsehoods have taken “advantage of otherwise good people by pushing out mass amounts of disinformation to preselected echo chambers.”

 Riggleman noted that channels devoted to conspiracy theories and extremist movements, such as QAnon, routinely sell apocalypse-preparation supplies and seek political donations while riling up viewers about the imminent dangers of the “deep state,” Democrats or other perceived enemies.